BALANCING HORMONES

 Ways to manage your cortisol levels:

-- Practice Relaxation Techniques: yoga, deep breathing, and progressive muscle relaxation can help.
+- Practice Relaxation Techniques: Yoga, deep breathing, and progressive muscle relaxation can help.

 - Ensure Adequate Sleep: Prioritize your sleep hygiene to maintain healthy cortisol rhythms.